Charles Allen Moser: Career

-Dr. Moser was a Professor and Chair of the Department of Sexual Medicine at the Institute for Advanced Study of Human Sexuality.
+Moser was a Professor and Chair of the Department of Sexual Medicine at the Institute for Advanced Study of Human Sexuality.
 The IASHS closed in 2018.

 He has authored papers alone and with Peggy Kleinplatz in the area of sex therapy, and the classification of paraphilias.
 Moser and Kleinplatz argue that paraphilias should be removed from the Diagnostic and Statistical Manual of Mental Disorders (DSM).

 Honors

 Moser is an inductee of the Society of Janus Hall of Fame.